2012 Men's Pan-American Volleyball Cup

 The 2012 Pan-American Volleyball Cup was the seventh edition of the annual men's volleyball tournament, played by eight countries over July, 2012 in Santo Domingo, Dominican Republic.
 The event served as a qualifier for the 2013 FIVB Volleyball World League qualification.

-United States won the tournament for the fifth time after beating Argentina 3–0 in the final.
+The United States won the tournament for the fifth time after beating Argentina 3–0 in the final.